Create a social app to log runs with running buddies

 datastores: [RunningDatastore],

-Additionally, for any datastore, you'll also need to add the following bot scopes to your manifest:
+Additionally, for any datastore, you'll need to add the following bot scopes to your manifest:

 • datastore:read